• home

 Page 190

-Two publications below document my long-standing engagement with the virtual environment Second Life.
-In the former, colleagues and I reflected on the platform’s academic history, illustrated with photographs taken inworld.
-I also built the featured Lane Community College structure that appears there.
-Earlier, in the latter publication, I presented the use of Second Life for chemistry education—again documenting spaces I designed and constructed myself - a general chemistry laboratory of Linn-Benton Community College.
-Re-designing a real laboratory as virtual is still design; gravity is optional, but structure is not.
+Three publications below document my long-standing engagement with the virtual environment Second Life.
+In one, colleagues and I reflected on the platform’s academic history, illustrated with photographs taken inworld; I also built the featured Lane Community College structure shown there.

 Slabin, U. (2021, May).
 Second Life of Oregon academia.
 The Bleed, 12, 42–44.